vippsas/vipps-solutions/qr-code-print/README.md

 The user must be presented with the terms and conditions of the purchase before confirming the payment in Vipps.
 There is no functionality for showing terms and conditions on the payment screen in Vipps.
-This is why the answer to
+This is why the answer to the following question is "No":
-[Can I send a Vipps payment link in an SMS, QR, or email?](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs/reserve-and-capture-faq#can-i-send-a-vipps-payment-link-in-an-sms-qr-or-email) is "No", but with an important exception:
+[Can I send a Vipps payment link in an SMS, QR, or email?](https://developer.vippsmobilepay.com/docs/vipps-developers/faqs/reserve-and-capture-faq#can-i-send-a-vipps-payment-link-in-an-sms-qr-or-email)
+But, there is an important exception:

 > It may be acceptable to automatically trigger the Vipps payment when the user
 > enters your website.
 This requires that the payment process is user initiated,